cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 ```

 Next, save the file and exit `nano`.
-In your browser, visit your site at its public IP address (again, replace your server's IP address):
+From a browser on your local machine (outside the VM), visit your site at its public IP address (again, replace your server's IP address):

 ```
 http://55.333.55.333/